Why A2 Should Pause The Plan ✋

 The selective use of older data misrepresents current housing availability, directly misinforms residents, creates a skewed public engagement process, and undermines public trust.
 The Draft Comprehensive Plan must be updated to incorporate the latest available data to ensure an accurate foundation for future planning and development strategies.

-📢 Make your voice heard by Emailing or Calling the Ann Arbor City Council and demand they Pause the Plan Now!
+📢 Make your voice heard by contacting the A2 City Council and Planning Commision - Demand they Pause the Plan!

 Contact an individual Ann Arbor City Council Member, or all: